They own the internet now, and DNA shows cats also ruled 6,500 years ago

 They found two broad families of domesticated cats, one coming roughly out of South Asia, and the second coming from the Mediterranean.
 Nowadays, they’re all so mixed as to look genetically identical, but the ancient evidence shows wild cats were domesticated at least twice, the team wrote in the journal Nature Ecology & Evolution.

-Both come from the subspecies Felis silvestris lybica, but the DNA shows domestic kitties interbred, and still do, with wildcats in Europe, Asia and Africa.
+Both lineages make up the subspecies Felis silvestris lybica, but the DNA shows domestic kitties interbred, and still do, with wildcats in Europe, Asia and Africa.

 The southwest Asian line of cats made its way into Europe by 4400 BC, they report.